d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 ## Objective Function

-First, we have to modify our objective function slightly and return the performance back to Syne Tune via the `report(...)` function.
+First, we have to define a new objective function such that it now returns the performance back to Syne Tune via the `report(...)` function.

 ```{.python .input  n=34}